maryam-choudhury/CS-330-Let-Us-Learn-CPP/gettingStarted/intro_points.md

 ### Does C++ come with a recommended programming environment?
 What is it?
 If not, how did you pick the one that you'll be using?

 C++ does not ‘come with’ a recommended coding environment, but VS Code is widely considered the best and easiest to use.
 It is also free and open-source to boot!
-I chose this IDE for those reasons, and also because I had used it previously and was thus comfortable.
+I chose this IDE for those reasons and also because I had used it previously and was thus comfortable.
 If you prefer a different compatible IDE, please feel free to use it!

 ### How do you run programs in C++?

 It depends on if you are working in the terminal or an IDE.
 I am using VS Code, which acts as a pre-processor for the source code.
 <br>
 <br>
-When you hit run on VS code post debugging, the C++ source code is translated into machine language code by the compiler, clang in my case, and stores it on the machine’s disk with the proper file extension.
+When you hit run on VS Code post debugging, the C++ source code is translated into machine language code by the compiler, clang in my case, and stored on the machine’s disk with the proper file extension.
 A software tool known as a linker then comes into play, taking the object code from the compiler and creating an executable file.
-The executable file loaded to the disk from memory, and the CPU then executes the program.
+The executable file is loaded to the disk from memory, and the CPU then executes the program.
 <br>
 <br>
 Amazingly, this is all in the background with VS Code!
 To you, running the code is as simple as clicking the ‘play’ button.
-The specific format you need in your source code for your code to successfully one is displayed in the helloWorld file in this folder.
+The specific format you need in your source code for your code to successfully run is displayed in the helloWorld file in this folder.